jorgeln0/apertium-tsz/corpus/README.md

 Bellamy, K. (2018).
 On the external relations of Purepecha An investigation into classification, contact and patterns of word formation.
 LOT Schools.

+Bible Society of Mexico.
+Faith Come By Hearing. https://live.bible.is/bible/TSZPNT/MAT/1